 Programme and Risk Management

 Skills and Employment Board advisors form part of the Monitoring and Evaluation working group which has established a transparent process for monitoring progress on scheme delivery and spend and for informing responses to changed circumstances including scheme slippage and changes to scheme scope and/or costs.
-A project and process issues log is to be compiled, which will inform future commissioning rounds and as the SFA capital team and County Council have now received all Round 1 Detailed Business Cases, and an assessment of deliverability / risk within the project has been undertaken and will be closely monitored by the Skills and Employment Board.
+A project and process issues log is to be compiled, which will inform future commissioning rounds.

 Monitoring and Evaluation